Turned off by Biden’s approach, GOP opposition to stimulus relief intensifies

 Instead, Biden unveiled his $1.9 trillion plan without any bipartisan buy-in, leaving Republicans to question the need for such a big new package coming on the heels of the $900 billion Congress approved in December for economic relief, vaccines and more.
 Including that legislation, Congress has already devoted about $4 trillion to fighting the pandemic and the economic devastation it wrought.

 “I look forward to hearing their views.
-My own thought is that we should only be spending money where there is need that needs to be met, and so I’d like to see the figures and calculations behind their proposal,” Sen. Mitt Romney (R-Utah), another member of the bipartisan group, said.
+My own thought is that we should only be spending money where there is need that needs to be met, and so I’d like to see the figures and calculations behind their proposal,” said Sen. Mitt Romney (R-Utah), another member of the bipartisan group.
 “I think there’s a recognition on both sides of the aisle that where there’s need, we in Congress have a responsibility to help meet that.
 But we don’t want to be borrowing money that’s not absolutely necessary.”

 Questioned about how a nearly $2 trillion package filled with proposals that are anathema to Republicans could be described as a bipartisan overture, White House press secretary Jen Psaki insisted it was.

 “Is unemployment insurance only an issue that Democrats in the country want?
 Do only Democrats want their kids to go back to schools?
 Do only Democrats want vaccines to be distributed across the country?”
-Psaki said at a White House press briefing.
+Psaki said at a White House news briefing.
 “He feels that package is designed for bipartisan support.”

 She said Biden would be getting personally engaged in finding support for his plan.
 “He’s very eager to be closely involved, roll up the sleeves … and make the calls himself,” she said.

-Psaki said that in trying to sell the package to Republicans, the White House approach would be to ask them which priorities they would cut.
-The wide-ranging proposal includes a new round of $1,400 stimulus checks to individuals, an extension and increase in emergency unemployment benefits that would otherwise expire in mid-March, and an enhanced child tax credit, as well as hundreds of billions of dollars to help schools reopen and increase testing and vaccine production and delivery.
+Psaki said that in trying to sell the package to Republicans, the White House approach would be to ask them which provisions they would cut.
+The wide-ranging proposal includes a new round of $1,400 stimulus checks to individuals, an extension of and increase in emergency unemployment benefits that would otherwise expire in mid-March, and an enhanced child tax credit, as well as hundreds of billions of dollars to help schools reopen and increase coronavirus testing and vaccine production and delivery.

-Some Republicans are open to a number of these provisions but view others — such as the minimum wage increase — as unrelated to the coronavirus and designed to appease an antsy liberal base more than garner bipartisan backing.
+Some Republicans are open to a number of those provisions but view others — such as the minimum-wage increase — as unrelated to the pandemic and designed to appease an antsy liberal base more than garner bipartisan backing.

 “Biden’s opening order was such an overreach that instead of opening negotiations, it just scared Republicans away,” said Brian Riedl, policy expert at the libertarian-leaning Manhattan Institute and a former GOP Senate aide.
 Riedl said Republicans may be open to a deal somewhere between $500 billion and $1 trillion but that Biden’s opening bid made that less likely.
-“The opening offer can be so extreme it can poison the well and push the other side away.”
+“The opening offer can be so extreme it can poison the well and push the other side away,” he said.

 While insisting that Biden’s preference is for a bipartisan deal, Psaki has repeatedly declined to rule out moving forward under special Senate rules that allow legislation to pass with a simple majority vote instead of the 60 votes normally required.
-That was how President Barack Obama enacted the Affordable Care Act and how Republicans passed their massive tax cut early in President Donald Trump’s first term.
+That was how President Barack Obama passed key legislation amending the Affordable Care Act and how Republicans passed their massive tax cut early in President Donald Trump’s term.
 The procedure could allow Biden to pass his coronavirus relief package with only Democratic votes.

-But the path forward under this so-called “budget reconciliation” process could be tricky.
+But the path forward under this so-called budget reconciliation process could be tricky.
 The Senate is split 50-50 between Democrats and Republicans, giving Democrats control only because Vice President Harris can cast tie-breaking votes.
 That means any individual Democratic senator could hold the legislation up with an array of demands.

 Also, Senate leaders thus far haven’t even been able to agree on a deal on how to operate the Senate with a 50-50 split, and they’re also still arguing over the timing and process for Trump’s impeachment trial.
 Both issues are emerging as impediments to Biden getting his Cabinet confirmed and also probably need to get resolved before the Senate could take up a relief bill.